Northwick Park Hospital

 For more information about these changes and what they mean for you visit our post appointment page.
 If you have any further questions, please do contact us using the contact information provided.

-We want to improve your experience as a patient at Moorfields by making the process of booking your next outpatient appointment more efficient.
-The new process will reduce the number of cancellations made, which will further increase the efficiency of our clinics, ensuring patients are seen when they need to be.
+To improve your experience as a patient, we have made the process of booking your next outpatient appointment more efficient.
+The new process will reduce the number of cancellations made, ensuring patients are seen when they need to be.

-For patients at other Moorfields sites, please contact your clinic using the contact details you will have received in previous communications from us.
+For patients at other Moorfields sites, please contact your clinic.

-If you are unable to attend the date provided, you will be able to contact us to arrange a date that is more suitable for you.
-There will be a contact phone number and email address on your appointment letter.
+If you are unable to attend the follow up date provided, contact us to arrange a date that is more suitable.

-If you feel that your condition does not require emergency attention, but you need to be seen before your next scheduled appointment, please contact us as soon as possible using the information provided on your previous letter from us.
+If you feel you need to be seen before your next scheduled appointment, please contact us as soon as possible.

 The clinician in charge of your care will, if required, arrange for you to be seen sooner, or they may give you advice on how to manage your condition in the time between your appointments, for example.

 If you have serious concerns about your eye health, or if you experience sudden sight loss, it’s important that you let us know straight away.
-To do this, you can use our A&E service at City Road or log on to our online A&E platform, where you will be able to speak to a doctor.
+You can use our A&E service at City Road or log on to our online A&E platform, where you will be able to speak to a doctor.

 If you do not live close to London, or cannot access our online A&E service, please go straight to your nearest eye care unit.

-Please continue to follow the healthcare advice given to you by your team between appointments.
+Continue to follow the healthcare advice given to you by your team.
 If you are required to administer eye drops to keep your condition stable, please do so.
 If you need any further support, you can speak to one of our nurses via the nurse-led helpline on 0207 566 2345.

 If you experience sudden sight loss, or eye injury, please attend your nearest eye care unit or log on to our online A&E service.

-If you have any questions about your appointment, please contact the information on the appointment letter or text message provided.
-If you have any concerns or complaints about your care, you can contact our Patient Advice and Liaison (PALs) team by calling the team on 020 7566 2324, or by emailing them at moorfields.pals@nhs.net
+If you have any questions about your appointment, please use the information in your appointment letter or text message to contact us.
+If you have any concerns about your care, contact our Patient Advice and Liaison (PALs) team by calling the team on 020 7566 2324, or by emailing them at moorfields.pals@nhs.net